 Supply chain event

 In conjunction with the Site Licence Companies (SLCs), we host an annual event for suppliers in the nuclear decommissioning supply chain.

-2016 Supply Chain Event will be held at EventCity, Manchester, UK on Thursday 3 November 2016.
+The last Supply Chain Event was held at EventCity, Manchester, UK on Thursday 3 November 2016.

 The event includes:

 - presentations by key representatives from government and NDA on this vision for the nuclear supply chain vision